 As the 3rd most common cancer diagnosed in males in Singapore, prostate cancer has been increasing in incidence over the last few decades.
-Read on to learn more about the symptoms and risk factors of prostate cancer, as well as various types of radiation treatment for prostate cancer radiation treatment such as proton, IGRT, and brachytherapy
+Read on to learn more about the symptoms and risk factors of prostate cancer, as well as various types of prostate cancer treatment in Singapore, including radiation treatments such as Imaged Guided Radiotherapy (IGRT), proton therapy, and brachytherapy.

 Prostate cancer is cancer of the prostate gland, which is located below the bladder near the urethra in males.
 Some of the symptoms of prostate cancer include frequent urination at night or an inability to urinate, pain or a burning sensation when urinating, blood in the urine, bone pain, as well as unexplained weight loss and loss of appetite.
 The risk of prostate cancer increases in men who are over the age of 50, as well as in those who are obese, eat a diet high in fat, and have a family history of prostate cancer.